L&D Travel Nurse Jobs in Indiana

 How much do travel L&D nurses make in Indiana?

 Based on current market data, travel L&D nurse pay in Indiana generally runs about $1,950 to $2,800 per week, with the exact figure driven by market, call requirements, shift, and your experience level.
 Contracts at the busiest high-risk women’s programs and those carrying more call tend toward the top of that range, and because cost of living in several Indiana metros runs below the national average, your tax-free stipend often stretches further here than the same number would in a coastal market.
-Rates shift with the market and season, so your Junxion recruiter walks through the complete package — what’s taxable, what’s paid as a stipend, and how any call adds up — so you see real numbers for the actual contract before you commit.
+Rates shift with the market and season, so your Junxion recruiter walks through the complete package with you, itemizing what’s taxable, what’s paid as a stipend, and how any call adds up, and you see real numbers for the actual contract before you commit.

 Do Indiana L&D contracts include call, and how does call pay work?

-Many Indiana L&D contracts carry call on top of your scheduled shifts, because deliveries and OB emergencies don’t keep business hours — often one to several call periods a week, more at units with lighter overnight staffing.
+Many Indiana L&D contracts carry call on top of your scheduled shifts, because deliveries and OB emergencies don’t keep business hours.
+Figure one to several call periods a week, more at units with lighter overnight staffing.
 When you get called in for a delivery, a crash cesarean, or a laboring patient who showed up fast, that callback pay adds meaningfully to your weekly total, and some travelers actively favor contracts with call for exactly that reason.
-Before you accept anything, your Junxion recruiter confirms the exact call requirements, response window, and pay structure so there are no surprises once you’re on assignment.
+Your Junxion recruiter locks down the exact call requirements, response window, and pay structure before you accept anything, so the assignment holds no surprises.

 How much L&D experience do Indiana facilities want?

 Most Indiana programs want at least one to two years of recent labor and delivery experience.
-Postpartum or mother-baby time alone isn’t a substitute — facilities are looking for travelers who already understand the intrapartum flow, continuous fetal monitoring, epidural support, inductions, and emergency response on the labor floor.
-If your background leans heavily toward high-risk antepartum, or toward a unit that covers its own cesareans, be upfront with your recruiter so they match you to a contract that fits instead of setting you up for a tough placement.
+Postpartum or mother-baby time alone isn’t a substitute, because facilities are looking for travelers who already understand the intrapartum flow, continuous fetal monitoring, epidural support, inductions, and emergency response on the labor floor.
+If your background leans heavily toward high-risk antepartum, or toward a unit that covers its own cesareans, be upfront with your recruiter so the match works in your favor instead of setting you up for a tough placement.

 Is Indiana a compact state for L&D travel nurses?

-Yes — Indiana is a Nurse Licensure Compact (NLC) state, so if you hold a compact home-state RN license you can take Indiana L&D assignments without applying for a separate Indiana license, which gets you started faster.
+Yes.
+Indiana is a Nurse Licensure Compact (NLC) state, so if you hold a compact home-state RN license you can take Indiana L&D assignments without applying for a separate Indiana license, which gets you started faster.
 If your home state isn’t in the compact, you’ll need to apply for an Indiana license by endorsement, so it’s smart to start the process early.
-Junxion’s credentialing team helps you track the timeline so licensing never becomes the thing that delays your start date.
+Junxion’s credentialing team runs the timeline alongside you so licensing never delays your start date.

 How does housing work on an Indiana L&D travel assignment?

 Junxion provides a tax-free housing stipend and points you to trusted housing resources, but you find and book your own place rather than the agency arranging it for you.
-Most experienced travelers prefer this — it gives them full control over location and budget, and often leaves a little extra in their pocket, especially in Indiana where cost of living runs lower than many markets.
+Most experienced travelers see it as a feature, keeping full control over location and budget and often a little extra in their pocket, especially in Indiana where cost of living runs lower than many markets.
 One L&D wrinkle: if your contract carries call, it’s worth living within your facility’s response window.
 Stipends are based on the local cost of living, which varies across Indiana metros, so your recruiter can break down the numbers for whichever city you’re headed to and help you weigh furnished short-term rentals against extended-stay options.

 What kinds of cases will I see on an Indiana L&D unit?